StreetStrider/fluh/readme.md

 So `map` covers all cases for `map`, `filter` and `flatMap` in a common manner.

 ## high-order transformations
-In practice `map` covers most of the cases, but there're may advanced tasks when you need to take a bud, transform it (for instance, involving state) and return modified bud: `b = transform(a)`.
+In practice `map` covers most of the cases, but there're may advanced tasks when you need to take a Bud, transform it (for instance, involving state) and return modified Bud: `b = transform(a)`.

-In order to do this, fluh has `bud.thru` which accepts function from one bud to another and returns result of invocation that function on this particular bud.
+In order to do this, fluh has `bud.thru(fn)` which accepts function from one Bud to another and returns result of invocation that function on this particular Bud.

-Here's the example of how it can be used to make bud async by default (by creating new dependent bud which receives updates asynchronously):
+Here's the example of how it can be used to make Bud async by default (by creating new dependent Bud which receives updates asynchronously):

 ```js
 function defer (bud)